My Blurb-osphere

 What ravishing strangeness is this?

 Who ever thought up jellyfish?
 Well, who ever thought up humans, the jellies may rightfully ask, peering at this child from their display tank.
 Wait.
 Can jellyfish peer?
-In their own ways, each species ponders the peculiarities of the other in this beautiful snap by my step-daughter Jessica of her son at the Vancouver, B.C.
+In their own ways, each species ponders the peculiarities of the other in this beautiful snap by my step-daughter Jessica of her son (when a toddler) at the Vancouver, B.C.
 Aquarium.
+It endures for me as a testament to interspecies curiosity.

 Vermont Life Magazine (1946-2018) once showcased some of the finest scenic photographers around.
 I remember being enchanted by this image of icicles on one of the later covers by Peter Arthur.
 He called it “Diamond Dusk.”
 I loved the ephemeral, crystalline forms etched against the dimming of the day.
 When I later had the good fortune to speak with Peter, I learned that he was still, at the time, a hold-out master of black-and-white film photography with an "ever-loving analog heart."
 He's a don't-get-me-started guy when it comes to the culture of "purdy" digital hocus pocus.
 His ethereal black-and-white landscapes remain in my top tier of favorite work of this kind.